Identifying And Overcoming What Holds You Back In Life

 You have to make the decision that you will learn to dis-believe, disclaim, or disown your limiting beliefs and the negative thinking that you’ve listed to and have believed and accepted about yourself for so long.

-These have been the ropes that hold you back, like a stake in the ground, if you know what I mean.
+These have been the ropes that hold you back, like a stake in the ground for our elephant friend.

 Letting go of something you’ve become accustomed to is never easy.